aws-samples/serverless-patterns/cloudtrail-eventbridge-lambda-dynamodb/README.md

 ## Testing

-In IPAM, enable advertisement of a BYOIP space that is not permitted to be advertised via the list of allowed IP ranges in DynamoDB.
+In Amazon VPC IP Address Manager (IPAM), enable advertisement of a BYOIP space that is not permitted to be advertised via the list of allowed IP ranges in DynamoDB.
 If working as expected, the advertisement should be withdrawn within a few seconds after the CIDR has been advertised.

 The following command can be used to advertise a CIDR that is not permitted to be advertised.